 iCarly: Sam can be bribed with food for a variety of reasons.
 Once, so that she'd leave resident Butt Monkey Freddie alone for a while, and earlier in her life, so that she'd be someone's boyfriend.
 Both times, the food in question was bacon.

-Kel on Kenan & Kel would do it for a bottle of orange soda.
+Kel on Kenan & Kel would do anything for a bottle of orange soda.

 Power Rangers RPM: In "...And Action", the cast gives the viewers a behind-the-scenes look at the show without actually breaking character.
 Ziggy has to offer Doctor K sweets to get her involved.